suyogkad/Nepali-Food-Recipe-Generator/README.md

 ## Contributing

 Your contributions are always welcome!
-Please have a look at the contributing guidelines first.
-We want to make contributing to this project as easy and transparent as possible.

 ## License

-Distributed under the MIT License.
-See LICENSE.md for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.